Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 Security findings with a *criticality >= [HIGH]* (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated before a new application release is allowed to go live:

-1. **Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
+1. **Enforce Risk Acceptance:** If mitigation is not possible, the relevant risk MUST be accepted by the respective management function (e.g., project lead).
 For applications with an *risk class >= [HIGH]*, this risk acceptance MUST be formally documented (e.g., as a Jira ticket).

 2. **Verify Findings:** Security findings with criticality ratings of *[MEDIUM]* or greater (or a CVSS v3 Score of 5.0 or higher) SHOULD not go live without proper verification.